dk/Net-Eboks/README.md

 If you have associated mailboxes, that companies open for you, you can access them in two ways.

 1) Download them all, by using CPR in a form of 123456-7890:\* .
 The module will interpret all shared folders as one huge inbox.
-For ease of filtering there is a mail header `X-Net-Eboks-Shareid` that contains numeric identifier of the shared folder.
+For the ease of filtering there is a mail header `X-Net-Eboks-Shareid` that contains numeric identifier of the shared folder.